Nepiki/Guides/Harvest-Moon-64-(Nintendo-64).md

 ![]( https://s3-eu-west-1.amazonaws.com/i.retroachievements.org/Badge/138300.png) [Master Farmer]( https://retroachievements.org/achievement/99519)
 _Accumulate 100,000 Gold._

 Money is something you will earn throughout the game as you ship crops and animal goods.
-Just save your money and plant as much as possible and get farm animals when you can.
+Just save your money, plant as much as possible, and get farm animals when you can.
 The more you ship, the more cash you get, and eventually you will earn the money achievements as you go.

 =-----------------------------------------------------------=